Jay and Silent Bob Reboot: Plot

-Jay and Bob are abandoned by the group and set off in search of the van.
-They find it in a vacant area, where the Ku Klux Klan have kidnapped the girls and are having a rally.
+Jay and Bob are abandoned by the group and set off in search of them.
+They discover that the Ku Klux Klan have kidnapped the girls and are having a rally.
 Bob steals a Klan hood and passes himself off as the new Grand Dragon to distract them while Jay rescues the girls.
 They throw a portable toilet at the Klansmen and flee.
 Jay, Bob, and the girls make it to Chronic-Con and sneak in.
 Jay and Bob plan to ruin the shoot, while the girls want to be extras to fulfill Shan Yu's dream.
 Agreeing to part ways, Jay hugs Milly and lets her know he is proud.

-After attempting to sneak past a familiar security guard (Diedrich Bader), Jay and Bob are pursued throughout the con.
-They hide in an empty panel room where they are met by Holden McNeil (Ben Affleck), who has just finished recording a podcast with Alyssa Jones (Joey Lauren Adams).
-Holden donated his sperm to Alyssa and her wife (Virginia Smith) so they have a child, whom he helps co-parent.
+After attempting to sneak past a zealous security guard, Jay and Bob are pursued throughout the con.
+They hide in an empty panel room where they are met by Holden McNeil, who has just finished recording a podcast with Alyssa Jones.
+Holden donated his sperm to Alyssa and her wife so they could have a child, whom he helps co-parent.
 Holden tells Jay that fatherhood gave him a new purpose.
 This inspires Jay to abort the mission and be a father to Milly.
 Holden gives them VIP badges, which grants him and the girls access to the panel with Kevin Smith.

 Noticing that Bob bears a resemblance to Smith, Milly sneaks backstage and knocks out Smith, giving Smith's clothes to Bob as a disguise.
-They bring Milly and Shan Yu on stage to film the scene, but Shan Yu realizes, knocks Bob unconscious, bringing out the real Kevin Smith.
-Shan Yu reveals herself to be a Russian spy, bent on destroying American pop culture conventions.
-Jay tells Milly he is her father.
+Bob and Milly take the stage, calling her friends to join her to film the climactic scene for the new film, but Shan Yu inexplicably knocks Bob unconscious, and threatens to execute the real Kevin Smith.
+Shan Yu then reveals herself to be a Russian spy, bent on destroying American pop culture conventions.
+Jay confesses that he no longer cares about regaining his name, preferring to be known as "Dad", thus revealing to Milly that he is her father.
 Bob regains consciousness outside and puts on a large metal "Iron Bob" suit that was to be used in the filming of the scene.
-Controlling the suit, Bob incites a riot at the panel and disarms Shan Yu and her henchmen.
+Controlling the suit, Bob incites a riot at the panel; Shan Yu uses a sonic weapon to disable the mob but Sopapilla is unaffected and knocks her out with a hockey stick.

-After getting home, Jay shows Milly the Quick Stop and tells her the stories of his and Bob's adventures, including meeting Justice.
-Dante Hicks (Brian O'Halloran) arrives to open Quick Stop and bemoans the fact that the steel shutters are once again jammed closed.
+After getting home, Jay shows Milly the Quick Stop and tells her the stories of his and Silent Bob's adventures, including meeting Justice.
+Dante Hicks arrives to open the Quick Stop and bemoans the fact that the steel shutter locks are once again jammed closed by chewing gum.

-In a post-credits scene, Jay tells Milly that for the past twenty-five years, he and Bob have been pranking Dante by jamming gum in the locks.
+In a post-credits scene, Jay tells Milly that for the past twenty-five years, he and Silent Bob have been pranking Dante by jamming gum in the locks.